bkleo007/delta-demo/README.md

 # delta-demo
-This's a demo for Git &amp; Github class
+This's a demo for Git &amp; Github class.